Airport CDM as a baseline

 There are parts of the A-CDM system that can offer a lot to regional airports because, besides the challenges mentioned above, regionals are no different from the big hubs in their attempts to run more efficient and cost-conscious airside operations, enhance operational collaboration with their stakeholder community on site, measure their operational performance to improve their processes or even strive for more operational resilience during disruptions.

 In recent years, EUROCONTROL introduced the Advanced ATC Tower Concept as an alternative for full A-CDM implementation.
-However, whilst establishing a crucial link with the network though this solution, Advanced Tower airports do not reap even part of the efficiency benefits they would gain from full A-CDM deployment.
+However, whilst establishing a crucial link with the network through this solution, Advanced Tower airports do not reap even part of the efficiency benefits they would gain from full A-CDM deployment.
 This is why, for the last few years, a ‘simplified’ concept has been studied at EUROCONTROL through SESAR trials that would offer the benefits of A-CDM for regional airports, without the complexity of delivering the full picture, yet more developed than Advanced ATC-Tower.

 Now more than ever in these tough times for the airport industry, further network integration of airports is a key success factor to prepare for future capacity management.
 With the willingness of EUROCONTROL to support this integration, A-CDM for regional airports has become an essential solution to meet this objective and is actively being studied across the industry.